 WHAT’S THE STATE of the property market?
 Here are the latest statistics:

-- Home prices rose 6.2% in the year through October 2017, as measured by S&P CoreLogic Case-Shiller U.S. National Home Price Index.
-Seattle and Las Vegas posted the largest gains over that stretch, with increases of 12.7% and 10.2%, respectively.
-Meanwhile, prices in Chicago, Cleveland, Miami and Washington, DC, posted the smallest gains, climbing 4% or less.
-Nationally, home prices are up 46% since the early 2012 market low, but are just 6% above the mid-2006 peak.
+- Home prices rose 18.8% in 2021, as measured by S&P CoreLogic Case-Shiller U.S. National Home Price Index.
+Among major cities, Phoenix and Tampa posted gains of around 30%.
+Meanwhile, Washington, DC, was the weakest major urban market, but even it was up more than 10%.
+Nationally, home prices are up 108% since the early 2012 market low, but are just 51% above the mid-2006 peak.

-- The national median sales price for an existing home was $248,000 in November 2017, up 5.8% from a year earlier, reports the National Association of Realtors.
-This average disguises huge variations, with even modest homes in cities on the two coasts often costing three or five times as much.
+- Existing single-family homes sold for a median $362,600 in November 2021, up 14.9% from a year earlier, according to the National Association of Realtors.
+Meanwhile, existing condos sold for $283,200, up 4.4% from November 2020.
+These averages disguise huge variations, with even modest homes in cities on the two coasts often costing three or five times as much.

-- Housing affordability deteriorated slightly during 2017, calculates the National Association of Realtors.
+- Housing affordability deteriorated in 2021, calculates the National Association of Realtors.
 Affordability is assessed by looking at the typical home price, typical family income and current mortgage rates.
-Home prices rose during 2017, but so too did median incomes, which helped offset the hit to affordability.
-Indeed, the typical U.S. home continues to be affordable by historical standards.
+Home prices posted strong increases during 2021 and mortgage rates rose, while median incomes climbed only modestly, failing to offset higher housing costs.

-- Homeownership has been declining over the past dozen years but remains widespread, with 63.7% of American families owning their home and 13.8% owning a place that isn’t their main residence, according to the Federal Reserve’s 2016 Survey of Consumer Finances.
-That 13.8% includes second homes, rental properties and time shares.
-The survey also found that, among homeowners, 65.7% have a mortgage or other debt that’s secured by their home.
+- As of 2019, 64.9% of American families owned their home and 13.1% owned a place that isn’t their main residence, according to the Federal Reserve’s Survey of Consumer Finances.
+That 13.1% includes second homes, rental properties and time shares.
+The survey also found that, among homeowners, 64.8% have a mortgage or other debt that’s secured by their home.